cellabox/cellabox/README.md

 ## Contribution guidelines ##

+* Write HACK in the comment if something is hard coded.
-* Write TODO in the comment if you hard code something
+* Write TODO in the comment if something is missing or you have to continue there later.

 ## Who do I talk to? ##